428. Rory vs. Alastair: Are we spending too much on defence?

 Transcript

-The rest is politics is officially powered by our friends at Fuse Energy.
+The Rest is Politics is officially powered by our friends at Fuse Energy.

-And something else we all know is that energy deals they're about as stable, long-term, and reliable as a, I don't know, Donald Trump promise to a a country.
+And something else we all know is that energy deals, they're about as stable, long-term and reliable as a, I don't know, Donald Trump promise to a country.
+But not this one.

-Fuse Energy is offering cheap, fixed tariffs for up to 18 months.
+Fuse Energy is offering cheap fixed tariffs for up to 18 months.
+No price hikes, no drama.

 Just a rock-solid rate you can count on.

 And with the July 1st price cap, now's the perfect time to lock in a better deal.
+And the average home is going to save about £100 compared to the price cap.

 And that's not spin.